easybuilders/easybuild-tutorial/docs/2021-lust/cray/external_modules.md

 and sets the corresponding programming environment: the Cray PE enables the Intel® oneAPI compiler and tools.

-The documentation is avaible in the [Intel® oneAPI Programming Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup.html)
+The documentation is available in the [Intel® oneAPI Programming Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup.html)

 Cray provides a bundled package of support libraries to install into the Cray PE to enable the Intel compiler, allowing utilities such as debuggers and performance tools to work with it.